mattmills49/mattmills49.github.io/_posts/2026-03-19-datascience_llms.md

 That’s all I’ve got; make the LLM write tests that check the underlying data, not check the code.
 And sure, it could be any week that Opus-4.8 makes this distinction moot.
 But while we still have a job doing what we enjoy then maybe this framework will help you design your own safeguards and checks.

-*Humanity Oath: I solemnly swear that I did use AI to write the words in this piece.*
+*Humanity Oath: I solemnly swear that I did not use AI to write the words in this piece.*